FRITZ!Box 4040 Service - Knowledge Base

 - Restart the modem by unplugging it briefly.

 Note:It may take several minutes for the modem to restart.
-While it is restarting you will not be able to access the Internet.
+You cannot access the internet while it is restarting.

 3 Restarting the FRITZ!Box